WebEngineering-Univaq/WE_Lecture_Slides/english/Servlets_EN.book.md

-To write a simple servlet, you must create a class that extends **javax.servlet.http.HttpServlet**.
+To write a simple servlet, you must create a class that extends **jakarta.servlet.http.HttpServlet** (or *javax.servlet.http.HttpServlet* with Java EE).

 The servlet logic is coded in the methods corresponding to the HTTP verbs.